tomjaguarpaw/H2/posts/data-structures-matter.markdown

 ## Cutting a long story short

-You can write an neat and correct solution in Haskell.
+You can write a neat and correct solution in Haskell.

 ```haskell
 rainfall :: [Int] -> Int